For over 30 years, we’ve worked toward a single purpose: helping women achieve sobriety and sustain recovery from alcoholism.

 Located in Dallas, Texas since 1987, The Magdalen House has played a vital role in changing the lives of thousands of alcoholic women and their families through a spiritual solution embodied in The Twelve Steps of Alcoholics Anonymous.

-In the 1980s, a group of four women realized an imperative need: a safe place in North Texas for an alcoholic woman with no money and no insurance to get help.
-As fate would have it, one of these women had just learned of a facility in South Texas that was meeting this critical need.
-In March of 1987, the group drove to Houston to visit and see how this particular place was providing a safe place for women to detox from alcohol at no cost.
+In the 1980s, a group of four women realized an imperative need: our community needed a safe place in North Texas for an alcoholic woman with no money and no insurance to get help.
+As fate would have it, one of these women had just learned of a facility in South Texas meeting this critical need.
+In March of 1987, the group drove to Houston to visit and see how this place provided a safe place for women to detox from alcohol at no cost.
 Within months, The Magdalen House was born.

 Our First House on Lovers Lane